 Learn how to build your ideal prospect list through buyer persona

 Creating a LinkedIn buyer persona is a relatively simple process, but should be taken seriously and have the proper time devoted to it.
-Many factors go into a comprehensive client persona, but for now, I am going to cover the key components that will have the greatest impact when leveraging LinkedIn to find and engage prospects.Create your ideal buyer persona & find them on #LinkedIn @brynnetillman #prospecting #socialsellingClick To Tweet
+Many factors go into a comprehensive client persona, but for now, I am going to cover the key components that will have the greatest impact for LinkedIn prospecting.Create your ideal buyer persona and find them on #LinkedIn.
+Discover how from Vengreso CVO and Co-founder, Viveka von Rosen THE @LinkedInExpert. #prospecting #socialsellingClick To Tweet

 - Type (Public or Private)